jsiegenthaler/homebridge-eosstb/README.md

 + **country**: Your country.
 Must be one of ch, nl, be-nl, be-fr, at or gb.
 Not case sensitive.
 This controls the country-specific logon sequence and the mqtt sessions.
 Mandatory.

-* **username**: Your login username for your TV account (Switzerland: My UPC).
+* **username**: Your login username for your TV account.
 Normally an email address.
 Mandatory.

 * **password**: Your password associated with your TV account.
 Mandatory.

 #### Optional

 * **name**: The platform name that appears in the Homebridge logs.
-In Switzerland, the platform is called EOS.
-In Belgium and Great Britain, the platform is called Horizon.
+In many countries the platform is called Horizon, but you can name it to anything.
 Optional, defaults to "EOSSTB".

 * **triplePressTime**: The amount of time in ms to detect triple-press of a button.
 Used for triple-press features, such as triple-press of Volume Down generates Mute.
 Optional, defaults to 800ms.